 Speak with the dead (magical spell) – speak with one recently deceased corpse; ask your level amount of questions.
 Cost: 2 magic points.

 Summon guardian (natural spell) – raises a giant of earth and stone (T6; 10 HP; +2 power) to defend you and your allies.
 Cost: 6 magic points.

 Wild grace (natural spell) – the target gains +1 to reflex for 1d5 + your level amount of rounds.
 Cost: 1 magic point.

 As characters advance, new class abilities become available.

-Animal companion – after taming an animal, you may bond it to you with natural magic.
+Animal companion – after charming or taming an animal, you may bond it to you with natural magic.
 Once per combat encounter, your animal companion can:

 Blood magic – any time an opponent is slain in combat, roll 1d10: on a roll of 8 or higher, restore 1 hit point to yourself or an ally.

 Defender of the wild – permanently gain +1 power.